crowcoder/CodeMashAbstracts/Rubiks.md

 tutorials on the interwebs.
 Demonstrated is my own hybrid approach mixing novice and so-called intermediate techniques that is actually simpler than the absolute beginner methods you find online.

-While you are not (likely) to be able to solve the cube unaided after just one hour, you are clearly introduced to, and provided instructions for:
+While you are not likely to be able to solve the cube unaided after just one hour, you are clearly introduced to, and provided instructions for:
 *	Solving the first two layers of the cube intuitively – no memorization needed.
-* Correctly identifying each situation so you know which algorithms to employ to finish the third and last layer.
+* Correctly identifying patterns so you know which algorithms to employ for that third and last layer.

 With this training and supplementary reference material, you will be impressing your peers in no time!
 With practice you can reasonably expect solve times averaging 90 seconds.
 And since the 3x3 is the base for